Complete Weierstrass elliptic function solutions and canonical coordinates for four-wave mixing in nonlinear optical fibres: Conserved quantities

 As the right hand side of \eqref{eq:duv_j} is the same for all $j$, we may define constants $\gamma_j$ and function $\rho(z)$ such that:

 from which it follows that there are 3 (read as $j > k$ to avoid over counting) intermodal power conservation laws of the form:

-The system has 4 degrees of freedom and four conserved quantities which is a requirement for integrability in the Liouville-Arnold sense \cite{arnoldMathematicalMethodsClassical1989}.
+The Hamiltonian together with the three independent intermodal power differences provides four conserved quantities for the four-degree-of-freedom system, matching the count required for Liouville-Arnold integrability \cite{arnoldMathematicalMethodsClassical1989}.
 The $\gamma_j$ constants can be determined from \eqref{eq:power-conserved} and initial conditions, however, this provides three equations for four unknowns and thus a choice is available for normalisation.
 We choose to impose the constraint that:

-after which $\rho(z)$ is minus the mean modal power and $\gamma_j$ is the constant difference between a modes power and the mean.
+after which $\rho(z)$ is minus the mean modal power and $\gamma_j$ is the constant difference between a mode's power and the mean.